 next to the Leche-e Chapter House, 3 miles south of Page along the Copper Mine Road; it can be purchased at the office on the day of the visit, or in advance by postal applications (see www.navajonationparks.org/permits.htm

 ).
+According to a recent (2015) report, the office is closed at weekends.
 However, although independent hiking has for many years been permitted for the whole area, it seems that since 2010, only the closest narrows section on the east side of US 89 may now be visited; all the upper tributaries are open only to a local tour company, which charges around $100 for escorted tours using 4WD vehicles, in particular to one slot in the middle fork of the upper wash known as Secret Canyon.
 A newly installed notice beside the traditional parking area at the US 89 bridge advises that visiting this area unaccompanied is a violation of federal and tribal law.

 PhotographsWest and East of US 89 Middle Fork of the Upper CanyonWest Fork of the Upper Canyon